Understanding Kanban for Software Development.

 Expedite Lane

-During our Regular work and priority, we are often responsible and accountable for resolving production support issues with different severity. and many other high-priority activities come to our plate from management with an immediate resolution.
-To work on those high-priority work by overriding the WIP limit, we keep a reserved Swim Lane for all those kinds of work. and we call it Expedite Lane or Priority Lane.
+During our Regular work and priority, we are often responsible and accountable for resolving production support issues with different severity. and much other high-priority activity comes on our plate from management with an immediate resolution.
+To work on those high-priority work by overriding the WIP limit, we keep a reserved Swim lane for all those kinds of work. and we call it Expedite Lane or Priority Lane.
 And reserve a number of tasks for that lane on top of each column.

 Making the Strategy (Class of Service)